 “When they had performed everything according to the Law of the Lord (that is Joseph and Mary), they returned to Galilee, to their own city of Nazareth.
 The Child continued to grow and become strong, increasing in wisdom; and the grace of God was upon Him.
 Now His parents went to Jerusalem every year at the Feast of the Passover.” – Luke 2:39-41

-The childhood of Jesus really is a mystery.
+The childhood of Jesus is a bit of a mystery.
 There are only three verses in all the Bible that give us any real insight.

-And then Jesus would have begun to speak – one word—not phrases and sentences, but one word at a time, just like any other child.
-Jesus would have begun walking, only to fall down many times during the process.
+Then Jesus would have begun to speak – one word—not phrases and sentences, but one word at a time, just like any other child.
+He would have begun walking, only to fall down many times during the process.
 And Joseph and Mary would have cheered Him on, picking him up when he fell.
 Eventually, Jesus began to toddle around.
 How do we know all this?

 From two to five, He began to make friends with other children.
 Most adults know that children in this stage of life often have meltdowns or “temper tantrums.”
-Did Jesus have these meltdowns?
+Did Jesus have those meltdowns?
 Well, He was a boy.
 He was experiencing childhood like you and me.
 What do you think?
 I imagine He did.

 And then there are those years from six to eleven.
 Thinking back to our childhood, we wonder: Did Jesus have a best friend?
 Was He athletic?
 If so, what games did He play?
 Was He an extrovert or an introvert?
 Did He fit in with the popular crowd or was He a little different?
 Was He a focused child or did He often space out or day dream?
 What was it like to be a friend of Jesus as a child?

-God’s Word tells us, “And Jesus grew in wisdom and stature, and in favor with God and man.”
+What we do know: God’s Word tells us, “And Jesus grew in wisdom and stature, and in favor with God and man.”
 (Luke 2:52) And when He went to Passover with His parents, I have to wonder – did Jesus understand, as He saw lambs sacrificed at the temple, that this foreshadowed why He was born?
 We don’t really know.
 But we do know that at the age of 12, Jesus knew.
 For He came to do His Father’s will – to be our Savior.